imprvhub/ivanlunadev-portfolio/src/content/projects/post-reactpython-fiftylist.md

 #### Key Features:

-##### Frontend (React.js)
+### Frontend (React.js)
 - Spotify Integration: Fetches your top 50 tracks from Spotify within a chosen timeframe (1, 6 months, or all-time classics).
-- Playlist Creation: Automatically generates a new playlist on your Spotify account with these tracks.
-- Recommendation Lists Creation: Based on your top 50 listened songs, our recommendation engine suggests an additional 20 songs to add to your playlists.

-##### Backend (Python)
+### Backend (Python)
-- Flask-Powered: Acts as a middleware that interfaces between React and Todoist.
+- Flask-Powered: Acts as a middleware that interfaces with React.
-- Task Management: Organizes track details into tasks on Todoist, including artist names, song titles, album names, release dates, and genres.
+- Fifty Card: Organizes retrieved tracks dynamically into a static brand new website in order to provide sharing functionality to social media or for accessing later, including artist names, song titles, album names, release dates, and genres.

-#### About the Project:
+## About the Project
 FiftyList is an exploratory project diving deep into the collaboration of different programming languages and APIs.
 It is designed to:
 - Demonstrate Seamless Communication: Showcases smooth communication between the frontend and backend using API calls.
 - Emphasize Language Synergy: Highlights the synergy between React's frontend prowess and Python's backend efficiency.